Skip to content

 Today, realtime is a glue job.

 A connection from ws.
 An EventEmitter for local events.
 Redis pub/sub, hand-wired, when it has to cross processes.
 Correlation IDs and ack callbacks for request/response.
-Four moving parts, none of them typed across the wire — re-assembled on every project.
+A job runner and its own datastore the moment work has to outlive the connection that asked for it.
+Five moving parts, none of them typed across the wire — re-assembled on every project.

 • wsraw transport